delphvr/TFE/backend/src/main/java/calendarapp/backend.md

 **Possible Response Codes:**

-- `200 OK`: Value successfully retreived.
+- `200 OK`: Value successfully retrieved.
 - `204 No Content`: No professions present in the database.

 ## Project